Taiwan seeks stronger cyber security ties with U.S. to counter China threat

 Taiwan had invited U.S. officials to observe its own mock drill against cyber attacks in 2013.

-Cooperation between Taiwan and the United States would aim to strengthen defenses against hackers looking to steal government, military and industrial intelligence.
+Cooperation between Taiwan and the United States would aim to strengthen defences against hackers looking to steal government, military and industrial intelligence.

-Taiwan was the most-targeted country in the Asia-Pacific region during the first half of 2014 for hacking attempts aimed at penetrating computer systems to steal data, according to U.S. data security firm FireEye Inc.
+Taiwan was the most-targeted country in the Asia-Pacific region during the first half of 2014 for hacking attempts aimed at penetrating computer systems to steal data, according to U.S. data security firm FireEye Inc (FEYE.O).

 Chang said the percentage of cyber attacks on government systems originating from mainland China was "very high", and warned that there was potential for hackers to use Taiwan as a back door into the U.S. systems.